ntustison/Histograms/Text/stitched.md

   one-way ANOVA to compare the deviations.
 Higher positive values are indicative of increased robustness to simulated image distortions.
          }
-\label{fig:simulations}
+\label{fig:simulationsDataverse}
 \end{figure}

 Ten simulated images for each of the subjects of both the University of Virginia and He 2019 Harvard Dataverse cohort were generated for each of the three categories of randomly generated artefacts:  noise, nonlinearities, and combined noise and intensity nonlinearites.
 The original image as well as the simulated images were segmented using each of the five algorithms.
 Following our earlier protocol, we maintained the original Clusters 1 and 2 per algorithm and combined the remaining clusters into a single third cluster.
 This allowed us to compare between algorithms and maintain separate those clusters which are the most studied and reported in the literature.
-The Dice metric was used to quantify the amount of deviation, per cluster, between the segmentation produced by the original image and the corresponding simulated distorted image segmentation which are plotted in Figure \ref{fig:simulations} (left column).
+The Dice metric was used to quantify the amount of deviation, per cluster, between the segmentation produced by the original image and the corresponding simulated distorted image segmentation which are plotted in Figures \ref{fig:simulations} and
+\ref{fig:simulationsDataverse} (left column).
 These results were then compared, on a per-cluster and per-artefact basis, using a one-way ANOVA followed by Tukey's Honest Significant Difference (HSD) test.
-95% confidence intervals are provided in the right column of Figure
+95% confidence intervals are provided in the right column of Figures \ref{fig:simulations} and
-\ref{fig:simulations}.
+\ref{fig:simulationsDataverse}.